fxp-jim/HorizonDocs/Horizon User Guide/05 Sales Order/Sales Order.md

 <img src="https://github.com/Fx-Professional-Services/HorizonDocs/blob/sales_order/Horizon%20User%20Guide/00%20Assets/05_sales_orders_generate_demand.png" width="350" height="300">

+ 💡 Tip: To delete all demand records at once, select the "delete all" option.
+Confirm carefully, as this action is irreversible

 15. **Generating Sales Invoice:**

 - Return to the **Order** tab and click **confirm** to initiate the sales invoice generation process.